Vlasiuk Vladyslav: Sanctions policy assessment

-In 2022, he was appointed Secretary of the International Working Group on Sanctions against Russia, known as the Yermak-McFaul Group, led by Presidential Chief of Staff Andriy Yermak and former U.S. National Security Advisor Michael McFaul.
-This group coordinates sanctions strategies against Russia.
+In 2022, Vlasiuk was appointed Secretary of the International Working Group on Sanctions against Russia, known as the Yermak–McFaul Expert Group on Russian Sanctions.
+The group, led by Presidential Chief of Staff Andriy Yermak and former U.S. National Security Advisor Michael McFaul, coordinates international proposals for strengthening sanctions against Russia.

-Since August 2024, Vladyslav Vlasyuk serves as an Advisor to President Zelenskiy and as the Commissioner for Sanctions Policy, focusing on the development and implementation of Ukraine's sanctions strategy.
+Since August 2024, Vlasiuk has served as Advisor to President Volodymyr Zelenskyy and Presidential Commissioner for Sanctions Policy, focusing on the development and implementation of Ukraine's sanctions strategy.

-Vladyslav Vlasyuk frequently comments on the impact of Western sanctions in top tier Western media.
-He noted that Ukraine's sanctions policy is supported by extensive evidence, although international partners often push for sanction easing, which can allow Russia to avoid full impact.
-He estimates that sanctions have significantly affected Russia's economy, causing a 10% inflation increase in 2024, labor shortages, and a 60% rise in government spending.
+Vlasiuk frequently comments on the impact of Western sanctions in international media.
+He has argued that sanctions enforcement and the closing of loopholes are key to maintaining pressure on the Russian economy.
+Vlasiuk estimates that sanctions have significantly affected Russia's economy, causing a 10% inflation increase in 2024, labor shortages, and a 60% rise in government spending.
+He has also pointed to continued supply of foreign-made components used in Russian weapons systems as evidence of sanctions evasion and enforcement gaps.

-Vladyslav Vlasyuk actively communicates with Western partners on the need to reinforce sanctions against Russia as an aggressor state.
-Following the massive rocket attacks on October 10–11, he called for Russia's removal from the Financial Action Task Force (FATF), the global body fighting terrorism financing, and advocates for designating Russia as a State Sponsor of Terrorism.
+In a 2025 interview with Politico Europe, Vlasiuk stated that sanctions relief could only be considered as part of a broader peace settlement with security guarantees for Ukraine.
+Following Russian missile strikes in October 2022, he called for Russia to be removed from the Financial Action Task Force (FATF) and supported efforts to designate Russia as a state sponsor of terrorism.